apache/iotdb/Readme.md

 6. Easy to get start.
 IoTDB supports SQL-Like language, JDBC standard API and import/export tools which is easy to use.
 7. Intense integration with Open Source Ecosystem.
 IoTDB supports Hadoop, Spark, etc. analysis ecosystems and Grafana visualization tool.

-For the latest information about Hadoop, please visit our [IoTDB official website](http://tsfile.org/index).
+For the latest information about IoTDB, please visit our [IoTDB official website](http://tsfile.org/index).

 # Prerequisites